 - Participate in know-your-rights training.

-- Packing list: money (especially cash), water, ID, snacks, any medication you may possibly need at any point in the day or night*, phones (whether it is your personal phone or a burner phone), gloves, masks, sanitizer, and legal aid phone numbers (either written down or memorized).
+- Packing list: money (especially cash), water, ID, snacks, any medication you may need at any point in the day or night*, phones (whether it is your personal phone or a burner phone), gloves, masks, sanitizer, and legal aid phone numbers (either written down or memorized).

 - *Assume you will not return home at the time you think you will, and prepare accordingly, such as by making arrangements to care for pets, children, and loved ones in your absence.